demoth/jake2/README.md

 Requirements:

- * at least JDK 1.8 to build and run Jake2
+ * jdk version 11 to build and run Jake2

-Please note that there is an issue with more recent java versions on linux with lwjgl natives.
+Please note that there is an issue with more recent java versions (17) on linux with lwjgl natives.

 Documentation & Info